sharktacos/VFX-software-prefs/docs/substancePaintertoMaya.md

 ## Limitations
  - Only the Arnold renderer is supported.
 I have not had a chance to test this out in Renderman or Vray.
-Maybe some day.
+Maybe some day, but don't hold your breath.

 ## Enhancements